ansible/ansible/docs/docsite/rst/collections_tech_preview.rst

 When working with ``module_utils`` in a collection, the Python ``import`` statement will need to take into account the FQCN along with the ``ansible_collections`` convention.
 The resulting import will look like ``from ansible_collections.{namespace}.{collection}.plugins.module_utils.{util} import {something}``

 Example snippet of a module using both default Ansible ``module_utils`` and those provided by a collection.
-In this example the Collection is ``ansible_security``, the namespace is ``community``, and the ``module_util`` in question is called ``qradar`` such that the Fully Qualified Collection Name (FQCN) is ``ansible_security.community.plugins.module_utils.qradar``:
+In this example the collection is ``ansible_security``, the namespace is ``community``, and the ``module_util`` in question is called ``qradar`` such that the Fully Qualified Collection Name (FQCN) is ``ansible_security.community.plugins.module_utils.qradar``: